paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-001-organization.md

   (D) summaries of the responses of the Administrator to such recommendations; and

-  (E) A summary of the activities of the Whistleblower Ombudsman, including—
+  (E) A 11 So in original.
+Probably should not be capitalized. summary of the activities of the Whistleblower Ombudsman, including—

     (i) the number of employee consultations conducted by the Whistleblower Ombudsman in the preceding 12-month period and a summary of such consultations and their resolution (in a de-identified or anonymized form); and